 Magnesium and Manganese

-Magnesium helps make the soil more acidic, and a shortage can cause leaf yellowing, although in this case, it won’t harm the plant.
+Magnesium helps make the soil more acidic, and a shortage can cause leaf yellowing, although it won’t harm the plant in this case.

 However, this could mean the soil is becoming alkaline, so you may need to apply a dose of magnesium sulfate.